asperkins42/miscellaneous/DE10Lite-LiteX-Setup.md

 **Running LiteX and Loading a Kernel**

-Connect to zenith, then run **git clone https://code.ornl.gov/seg/public/litex-setup-de10lite.git
+Connect to zenith, then run `$ git clone https://code.ornl.gov/seg/public/litex-setup-de10lite.git`

 This will load Brett's tutorial repository onto the zenith node.
 Make sure you have setup a Python virtual environment by running these commands.